mpsilfve/gradation/README.md

 2. Take all the words in the valid data with pkt and change them to another consonant at random
 3. Take all the words in the valid data with pkt and shuffle the ptk.

+NB: Make sure that the generated words are not actual words in the training data.